Update June 2012

 - Check this website for regular updates

-- Refer to the FAQs on the right hand side of this page
+- Refer to the FAQs document.

 - Look out for information that will be made available at GP surgeries, pharmacies and community venues from early July.